Menu

 Now, it is only natural that anomalies should arise in this rational system because rational systems are unnatural.
 For example, both I-81 in the Appalachians of the Virginia panhandle and I-85 at Charlotte, North Carolina cut westward across I-77 even though their designations could have been swapped at the intersection to preserve the order.
 Between Atlanta and Montgomery I-85 should be I-18.
 And I-69 just outside of Dewitt, Michigan becomes an east-west road on its way to Port Huron.

 That is not such an outlandish idea.
-Hundreds of stretches of the interstate system have already been renamed, like the Gene Autry Memorial Interchange (I-5) in California, the Dan Ryan (I-90 – I-94) in Chicago, and the Gerald R. Ford (I-96) in Grand Rapids.
+Hundreds of stretches of the interstate system have already been given an honorary name, like the Gene Autry Memorial Interchange (I-5) in California, the Dan Ryan Expressway (I-90 – I-94) in Chicago, and the Gerald R. Ford Freeway (I-96) in Grand Rapids.
 And it does not have to be a person.
-There is Century (I-105) in California, Black Canyon Freeway (I-17) in Phoenix, and Anacostia Freeway (I-295) in D. C. Even that old romantic numbered highway, Route 66, is known variously in towns it crosses as Alosta, Foothills Blvd., Colorado Blvd., Main St., Broadway, Fair Oaks, and Sunset Blvd.
+There is Century Freeway (I-105) in California, Black Canyon Freeway (I-17) in Phoenix, and Anacostia Freeway (I-295) in D. C. Even that old romantic numbered highway, Route 66, is known variously in towns it crosses as Alosta Ave., Foothills Blvd., Colorado Blvd., Main St., Broadway, Fair Oaks, and Sunset Blvd.

 There are dozens of Veterans Memorial Highways.
-And there are at least six Pearl Harbor Memorial Highways, most notably Interstate 10 in the Grand Canyon State.
+And there are at least six Pearl Harbor Memorial Highways, most notably interstate I-10 in the Grand Canyon State.
 The Pearl Harbor Memorial Highway in Arizona seems a courteous reply to the Arizona Memorial at Pearl Harbor in Hawaii – like saying "you're welcome" to "thank you."

 What is a better system you ask for designating over 46,000 miles of interstate concrete and asphalt?
 The highway planners might have begun with a three or four digit scheme to encode more information in the labels, or they could have embedded State references like 69MI, or they could have even used end point designations, like LA-DC.
 Or how about naming all the north-south interstate roads after past presidents, the east-west roads after the deceased chief justices?
 If we run out of names, no new highways until somebody dies.